Caution: The documentation you are viewing is

 Form and Element Descriptions.
 All form types (element, form, display group, sub form) allow specifying an optional item description.
 The Description decorator can be used to render this, and by default will take the value and attempt to translate it.

-Multi-option Values. for the various items inheriting from
+Multi-option Values. for the various

 Submit and Button Labels.
 The various Submit and Button elements (Button, Submit, and Reset) will translate the label displayed to the user.